mudassirsh/DevOps/Linux/README.md

 ![image](https://github.com/mudassirsh/DevOps/assets/18271814/54d2896f-dd7c-49b6-a076-39e63f880d45)

-Desktop Env:		GUI on the top of operating system.
+Desktop Env:		GUI on the top of the operating system.
 GNOME, KDE, Xfce and Fluxbox	are the examples of desktop environments.
 Command line:		Interface for typing commands on top of the operating system.
 Shell:			    Command line interpreter that interprets the command line input and instructs the operating system to perform any necessary tasks and command. i.e. bash, tcsh, and zsh